EarthScope/rover/docs/configuration.md

 directory).
 This file is generated when Rover is first used and can be reset with `rover reset-config`.

+If a file in a different location is used, the location can begiven with `-f` or `--file` on the command line:

+    rover -f /some/where/config ,,,

 Use a text editor to change parameter values in the file.
 A line starting with `#` is a comment.